TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/gateway-config.md

 EV: <b>TYK_GW_LIVENESSCHECK_CHECKDURATION</b><br />
 Type: `time.Duration`<br />

-Frequencies of performing interval healthchecks for Redis, Dashboard, and RPC layer.
+Frequence of performing interval healthchecks for Redis, Dashboard, and RPC layer.
 Default: 10 seconds.

 ### dns_cache
 This section enables the global configuration of the expireable DNS records caching for your Gateway API endpoints.